How to Cite Wikipedia: The Definitive Guide

 While the standard advice is to avoid citing Wikipedia, some specific scenarios flip the script.
 In certain contexts, citing a Wikipedia page is not only acceptable but necessary.
 This is the kind of advanced academic nuance that shows you’re thinking critically about your sources, not just following a rulebook blindly.

 The most obvious case is when your research is about Wikipedia itself.
 If you’re writing a paper on community moderation, information propagation in a wiki environment, or the sociology of the Wikimedia Foundation, then Wikipedia articles, talk pages, and policy documents are your primary source.
-In this context, you aren’t using it as an encyclopedia to learn about a topic; you are analyzing the site as an object of study.
+In this context, you aren’t using it as an encyclopedia to learn about a topic, you are analyzing the site as an object of study.
 You would cite its pages just as a literary critic would cite a novel.
 You must independently verify nothing because the article itself is the data.

 Another rare situation arises when dealing with extremely niche or contemporary topics.
 Sometimes, a Wikipedia article might be the most comprehensive or even the only source available for a fast-developing event or an obscure piece of pop culture.
 Imagine writing about a meme that went viral last week.
 While scholarly sources are yet to be published, a well-maintained Wikipedia page might be the best available synthesis of information.
 In such a case, the correct approach is proactive transparency.
 You should discuss the situation with your instructor, explain the lack of traditional sources, and get permission to cite the Wikipedia article while acknowledging its limitations in your writing.
 This demonstrates academic maturity.